GoranPopovic77/Projekt1/README.md

 ## Usage

-It iss only for student usage
+It is only for student usage

 ## Autor
 GoranPopovic77